 Although things may seem bleak at the moment, we can take refuge in acknowledging the strength that comes from our immigrant roots.

-As the COVID-19 pandemic continues, people are dying, unemployment rates have skyrocketed, and the Asian community has been used as a scapegoat for anger and hatred.
+pandemic continues, people are dying, unemployment rates have skyrocketed, and the Asian community has been used as a scapegoat for anger and hatred.
 The reality is, everyone is experiencing this crisis, needless to say in different intensities, however, it is completely and utterly out of our control.
 And that right there, is what feels so universally uncomfortable.

 Amid these unprecedented times, it is easy to feel powerless and to get lost in all of the uncertainty, but hope can always be found by looking into the past.
 The immigrant story is a beautiful one full of overcoming hardship.
 All of those stories that younger generations see in history books and movies were real-life experiences for the generations before them.